 So what do you do?
 Can you even help?
 Is there any way to teach youth to better understand themselves, process their feelings, and work toward their goals?
 Can you support a child's mental health?
 And what about your own?
 The short answer is yes!
-You do not have to be a lifelong researcher or a medical doctor or have a degree in education to provide interventions to children who need emotional guidance and tools to help them regulate their emotions.
+You do not have to be a lifelong researcher or medical doctor or have a degree in education to provide interventions to children who need emotional guidance and tools to help them regulate their emotions.
 And at the end of the (long) day, you too don't have to feel burned out, overwhelmed, and helpless.
-The goal of this book is to help today's youth-and those who work with them-to learn healthy emotion-regulation skills so that they can weather emotional storms, bounce back from difficulties, and become more resilient in the face of life's challenges.
+The goal of this curriculum is to help today's youth-and those who work with them-to learn healthy emotion-regulation skills so that they can weather emotional storms, bounce back from difficulties, and become more resilient in the face of life's challenges.

-The book you hold in your hands describes a program of five emotion-regulation skills called the TEB skills that can be used by anyone, anywhere.
-These skills are designed to be delivered to youth by frontline staff, including educators, community workers, and other youth development professionals (YDPs) to improve their emotion-regulation abilities.
-And the added benefit is that learning these skills will be beneficial to you-the caring adults on the front line-as you practice observing, understanding, and managing your own emotions.
+This curriculum describes a program of five emotionregulation skills called the TEB skills that can be used by anyone, anywhere.
+These skills are designed to be delivered to youth by frontline staff, including educators, community workers, and other youth development professionals (YDPs), to improve youths' emotionregulation abilities.
+And the added benefit is that learning these skills will be beneficial to you as well-the caring adults on the front lines-as you practice observing, understanding, and managing your own emotions.
 Nobody wants anger, fear, sadness, anxiety, or frustration to get in the way of a job they love or to disrupt a close relationship.
 We believe the skills in this program can improve emotion regulation for anyone who learns them.